Apple’s New Email Policy: What’s Going to Change and How to Build an Effective Email Marketing Campaign During a High-Privacy Era

 The precise location where the letter was opened;

-This data helped marketers deliver personalized and relevant emails in the past, so there’s a high chance that with the above-mentioned info being off-limits, users will now be loaded with tons of irrelevant and annoying ads.
+This data helped marketers deliver personalized and relevant emails in the past, so there was a high chance that with the above-mentioned info being off-limits, users would be loaded with tons of irrelevant and annoying ads.

 Click-to-Open Rates